sdc-china/IDA-doc/_posts/2018-01-15-pipeline-configuration-PCtoPS.md

 ### Vertify SSH Key

-1. If you are in linux env, copy the id_rsa to bpm server /tmp folder.you can use below command to vertify the connection.Pls replace your ip address instead.
+1. If you are in Linux environment, copy the id_rsa to BPM server /tmp folder.
+You can use below command to vertify the connection.
+Please replace your IP address accordingly.

     ```
    chmod 600 /tmp/id_rsa
    ssh -i /tmp/id_rsa root@192.168.0.10
    ```
-2. If you are in windows env,you can use putty tools to vertify it.
+2. If you are in Windows environment, you can use Putty tool to vertify it.

    Putty: https://the.earth.li/~sgtatham/putty/latest/w32/putty.exe
    Puttygen: https://the.earth.li/~sgtatham/putty/latest/w32/puttygen.exe